dblift/dblift-demo/scenarios/10-export-schema/README.md

 - You can generate migration files from the unmanaged dump to bring everything under DBLift control.

 ## Next Steps
-- Try [Scenario 07: Brownfield Migration](../07-brownfield-migration/) to see how baselines complement targeted exports.
+- Revisit [Scenario 08: Brownfield Migration](../08-brownfield-migration/) to see how baselines complement targeted exports.
-- Explore `dblift diff --ignore-unmanaged` for day-to-day drift detection in brownfield environments.
+- Explore `dblift diff --ignore-unmanaged` in [Scenario 05: Drift Detection](../05-drift-detection/) for ongoing monitoring.